 Montjuic Hill and Castle

 Top Tip: Don’t miss the incredible viewpoints over the sea from the top of Montjuic!
-Follow the trails along the ridge for the best vantage points.
+Follow the trails behind the castle for the best vantage points.

 More Montjuic Sights

-We didn’t make it to these sights – but other travelers might be able to fit them into their Day 2 of their 3 Day Barcelona Itinerary.
+We didn’t make it to these, but other travelers might be able to fit them into their 3 Day Barcelona Itinerary.

-We opted to hike up the hill, but there is also a fun (and convenient) cable car that transports people from the base of Montjuic to the hill-topping castle.
+We opted to hike, but there is also a fun (and convenient) cable car that transports people from the base of Montjuic to the hill-topping castle.
 Find out more!

 Explore the lush nature and colorful landscapes of the Barcelona Botanic Gardens.
 Featuring Mediterranean plants, the park offers a moment of tranquility in the city.
 Entry fee required.